Bullion Plateau

 Walk through the gate at the parking area and head straight (do not take the right turn which has an information plaque for Sheep Creek trail).
 You will be following an old road for most of the trail.
 The road is wide and easy to follow.

 After about 1.5 kms you will reach an open area and about 400 metres later will come to Sheep Creek.
-To cross Sheep Creek, it is best to find a wide, shallow spot and take off your shoes and socks (you can bring light sandals with you to avoid slipping on the rocks and hurting your feet).
+To cross Sheep Creek, it is best to find a wide, shallow spot and switch into creek crossing footwear.

 After Sheep Creek, continue along the road for about 1 km until you reach a wooden signpost with 'Plateau' on it.
 On your right there is an information plaque for Bullion Plateau.
 Follow the road to the right as it winds up into the trees.